reimandlab/ActivePathways/README.md

 library(ActivePathways)

 ##
 # Run an example using the data files included in the ActivePathways package.
+This basic example does not incorporate directionality.
 ##

 fname_scores <- system.file("extdata", "Adenocarcinoma_scores_subset.tsv", package = "ActivePathways")